hatsec/hatsec.github.io/pages/primary-nav-pages/faq/index.md

 ### Sponsorship with DEF CON 402

-Q: My company would like to partner with DEFCON Toronto, Who do we contact?
+Q: My company would like to partner with DEFCON Omaha, Who do we contact?

 A: We would love to hear more about your company and how we can work together.
 Send us an email and allow us up to 24 hours to respond.

 ### Code of Conduct

-We are dedicate to providing a harassment-free experience for everyone. read our official code of conduct, it applies to all DEF CON 402 spaces. offline and online.
+We are dedicate to providing a harassment-free experience for everyone. read our <a class="page-link" href="/code-of-conduct/">official code of conduct</a>, it applies to all DEF CON 402 spaces. offline and online.